Red Wines of Langhe: An Important History

 - BARBARESCO, ELEGANT AND IMPORTANT WINE

 neglected for a long time, has found the interest of some local winemakers around the seventies.
 Today it is enjoying success thanks to the increasing attention paid to indigenous grape varieties and because it offers a particularly original wine with a distinctive spicy aroma.
 The grapes have crunchy berries and are excellent for eating.
-In the Langhe region, Pelaverga is cultivated in a small area between the communes of Roddi and Verduno.
+In the Langhe region, Pelaverga is cultivated in a small area between Roddi and Verduno.